watsonrp/SysOps/chef/README.md

 *Generic EC2 Instance*

-* Ubuntu, was not tested on other Linux Platform but can surely fitted into ones ...
+* Supported AMI: Ubuntu 14.04 , was not tested on other Linux Platform but can surely fitted into ones ...
 * Instance Profile-->IAM Role - an IAM Role that allows the Generic EC2 Instance to do Authenticated API calls to the S3 Bucket in order to retrieve Configurations that
   Were Created by the Admin Instance (See Installation Instruction on how-to create) , the Role must be created manually and be assigned to an Instance-Profile , The Instance Profile Arn will be used as an Argument on the Bootstrapping Process